Our fishing gear and equipment

 Leader lines: For summer fishing, a tapered or longer taper cone is used at strengths of 0.30-0.50 mm.
 In low water and at the end of the season, leaders can be as thin as 0.30 mm and long.
 From the beginning of the season, the leader line underwater can be only 1-1.5 m, and it must have uniform strength of 0.40-0.50 mm.
 For smaller flies, a longer leader, and for larger flies a bit shorter.
 Those are the most important rules of thumb.

-Flies: Many traditional salmon lures work in the Tornio River.
-Due to the large amount of water, large tubular flies are often used at the beginning of the season, and when the water has warmed up, the size of the flies is reduced and hooked flies become more common.
-Some common models include: The Usual, Banana, Sunray, Green Highlander, Phatagorva, Red Butt and Willie Gunn.
+Flies: Many traditional salmon flies work in the Tornio River.
+Due to the large amount of water, large tube flies are often used at the beginning of the season, and when the water has warmed up, the size of the flies is reduced and hooked flies become more common.
+Some common models include: The Usual, Banana, Sunray Shadow, Green Highlander, Phatagorva, Red Butt and Willie Gunn.